Posts by wktlaw

 Read MoreWomen’s History Month

-March is Women’s History Month and, since two out of three of our Partners at WK&T are women, we thought we’d highlight some milestones in women’s rights, note some amazing contributions women made to history, and share our favorite women!
-Did you know: It’s been 100 years since American women won the right to vote.…
+March is Women’s History Month and we want to highlight some milestones in women’s rights, some amazing contributions women made to history, and share our favorite women!
+Did you know: Our WK&T’s Partners and Attorneys Melanie Kilpatrick and Noelle Holladay True sat down to think about what woman in history inspired them the most.
+Here’s…

 Read MoreFEDERAL COURT GIVES PASSING GRADE TO SUSPICIONLESS DRUG TESTING OF SUBSTITUTE TEACHERS